Recognising elliptic manifolds: Introduction

 \subsection{Outline of paper}

+For us, all manifolds are given via a triangulation; we work in the PL category throughout.

 In \refsec{LensPrism}, we remind the reader of some elementary facts about lens spaces and \emph{prism manifolds}.
 The lens spaces which are also prism manifolds are exceptional cases in our analysis (as can be seen in the statement of \refthm{LensSpaceCore}, for example).
 In \refsec{NormalAlmostNormal}, we recall the definition of an (almost) normal surface in a triangulated three-manifold.
 In \refsec{HandleStructures}, we discuss handle structures for three-manifolds.
-In \refsec{SolidTori}, we give the background needed to state \cite[Theorem~4.2]{Lackenby:CoreCurves}.
+In \refsec{SolidTori}, we give the background needed to state~\cite[Theorem~4.2]{Lackenby:CoreCurves}.
 This result places the core curve of a solid torus into a controlled position with respect to a handle structure for the solid torus.
 In \refsec{Barycentric}, we translate this back to triangulations.
 In particular, we prove \refthm{DerivedSolidTorus}.

-In \refsec{NicelyEmbedded}, we introduce the notion of one three-manifold being \emph{nicely embedded} into another.
-Our eventual goal will be to show that one of the Heegaard solid tori of the lens space $M$ is nicely embedded within the triangulation $\calT$ of $M$.
+In \refsec{NicelyEmbedded}, we say what it means for one three-manifold to be \emph{nicely embedded} into another.
+Our eventual goal is to show that one of the Heegaard solid tori of the lens space $M$ is nicely embedded within the triangulation $\calT$ of $M$.
 We show that, in this situation, the core curve of this solid torus can be arranged to be simplicial in an iterated barycentric subdivision of $\calT$.

-In \refsec{Parallelity}, we recall the notion of \emph{parallelity bundles} in a handle structure.
-In addition, we also discuss \emph{generalised} parallelity bundles, also from \cite{Lackenby:Composite}, where it was shown that such bundles may be chosen to have incompressible horizontal boundary \cite[Proposition~5.6]{Lackenby:Composite}.
+In \refsec{Parallelity}, we recall the notion of parallelity bundles in a handle structure.
+In addition, we also discuss \emph{generalised} parallelity bundles, also from \cite{Lackenby:Composite}, where it was shown that such bundles may be chosen to have incompressible horizontal boundary~\cite[Proposition~5.6]{Lackenby:Composite}.
 In our situation, this implies that the generalised parallelity bundle has horizontal boundary being a collection of annuli and discs lying in the Heegaard torus.
-In \refsec{ProofMain}, we bring all this material together to prove Theorems~\ref{Thm:LensSpaceCore} and~\ref{Thm:LensSpaceCurve}.
+In \refsec{ProofMain}, we bring these results together and prove Theorems~\ref{Thm:LensSpaceCore} and~\ref{Thm:LensSpaceCurve}.
 This section may be viewed as the heart of the paper.

 In \refsec{Elliptic}, we recall the classification of elliptic three-manifolds into lens spaces, prism manifolds, and \emph{platonic} manifolds.
 We show that any platonic manifold has a cover, of degree at most sixty, which is a lens space.
 We also show how its Seifert data can be extracted from the cover and from the homology of the manifold.
 In \refsec{CertificateElliptic}, we certify elliptic manifolds, thereby completing the proof of Theorems~\ref{Thm:Elliptic} and~\ref{Thm:NamingElliptic}.